Looking for an opportunity to explore your passion for science and showcase your talent in drama?

 What is the theme for International Science Drama Competition 2018?

 The theme for 2018 is “Science in Sports”.
 Sports science has been around since ancient Greece when physicians studied ways to improve health through nutrition, to strengthen muscles in the body and aerobic fitness.
 In today’s world, sports science has grown in demand as we strive to further understand our bodies in order to improve our well-being, as well as enhance athletic performances in competitive sports and games.
 Your performance should combine scientific content and drama.
-More details can be found on the posters and documents in the links below.

 How do I participate in International Science Drama Competition 2018?